 Industry Analysis & Industry Trends

-The industry's major product is salt, most of which is exported to chemical plants in Asia.
-Australia's salt production is expected to be about 11.8 million tonnes in 2012-13, compared with global output of about 290 million tonnes.
-Although Australia is not a major salt producer, ranking behind the major producers, it is the world's largest exporter of salt.
-Unlike most other producers, Australia exports the bulk of its salt production.
-Other important industry products are silica, gypsum, magnesia minerals, talc and phosphate rock.
+The industry's major product is salt.
+A large proportion of the salt is exported to chemical product manufacturing plants in Asia.
+Australia's salt production is expected to total 13.6 million tonnes in 2013-14, up from 11.3 million tonnes in 2008-09 due to increased output as final prices declined.
+Australia's salt output is estimated to account for 4.7% of global salt output in 2013-14, at approximately 290 million tonnes.
+Although Australia's salt production ranks behind that of the major producers, it is the world's largest exporter of salt.
+Unlike most other salt-producing countries, Australia exports the bulk of its salt production.
+Other important industry products are phosphate, silica, gypsum and magnesite.

 The industry is estimated to generate revenue of $859.3... purchase to read more